-Vaccines can evaluate the response of your immune system in what is called an antibody test.
+Vaccines can evaluate your immune system’s response in an antibody test.
 Your doctor will give you a vaccine.
-Then, they will evaluate your blood for your response to the vaccine a few days or weeks later.
+Then, they will assess your blood for your response to the vaccine a few days or weeks later.

 If you do not have an immunodeficiency disorder, your immune system will produce antibodies to fight the organisms in the vaccine.
-You may have a disorder if your blood test shows no antibodies.
+You may have an infection if your blood test shows no antibodies.